daniel-duke/RosesAreRed/source/source/page_food.rst

 Japanese BBQ at Home
 ====================

-"Dadiel" tried his darndest, but by the end of the night meats of at all levels of done-ness had been served, from still mooing to charred black.
-However, there was enough success to warrant another attempt in the not too distant future, hopefully.
+"Dadiel" tried his darndest, but by the end of the night, meats at all levels of done-ness had been served, from still mooing to charred black.
+However, there was enough success to warrant another attempt in the not too distant future.
 Plus, Laura made some nice sauce.
 Great job Laura!

 .. image:: _images/250411_cookout.jpg